mehulkar/mehulkar.com/source/blog/2015/06/people-let-me-paint-a-picture.html.md

 </ol>
 What have you been listening to this week?

-<hr> Know anyone else who loves music?
+Know anyone else who loves music?
 Send them to <a href="http://tinyletter.com/threemusics">tinyletter.com/threemusics</a>